dannyhammer/toad/README.md

 ```
 Commands:
+  await       Await the current search, blocking until it completes
   bench       Run a benchmark with the provided parameters
   display     Print a visual representation of the current board state
   eval        Print an evaluation of the current position